 The Public Funds Investment Act ("Act") requires an annual audit of investment practices.
 The Act requires that the Council review the investment policy at least annually, investment officers obtain minimum investment training, and investment officers sign quarterly investment reports submitted to Council.
-Audit procedures in this area, conducted as a part of the audit of the basic financial statements, disclosed that the City had not complied with those provisions as the investment policy was not approved in 2018 and the fourth quarter report was not prepared timely.
+Audit procedures in this area, conducted as a part of the audit of the basic financial statements, disclosed that the City had not complied with those provisions as the investment policy was not approved in 2019; however, a policy was approved in March, 2020.